Companies that use Archer IRM

 Analyzed and validated by Henley Wing Chiu

-Archer IRM We detected 152 customers using Archer IRM and 10 companies that churned or ended their trial.
-The most common industry is Financial Services (21%) and the most common company size is 10,001+ employees (43%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Archer IRM We detected 152 customers using Archer IRM and 12 companies that churned.
+The most common industry is Financial Services (20%) and the most common company size is 10,001+ employees (43%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 Company Employees Industry Region YoY Headcount Growth Usage Start Date